hailo-ai/hailo_model_zoo/docs/public_models/HAILO15H/HAILO15H_person_re_id.rst

 * S – Source: Link to the model’s open-source code repository.
 * PT – Pretrained: Download the pretrained model file (compressed in ZIP format).
 * H, NV, X – Compiled Models: Links to the compiled model in various formats:
-            * H: regular HEF with RGB format
+            * H: regular HEF with RGBX format
             * NV: HEF with NV12 format
             * X: HEF with RGBX format